mrsarm/backset/README.md

   - SQL migrations.
 - Configuration through environment variables.
 - Logging configured with settings examples in the source.
-- CI pipeline with GitHub Actions.
+- Tests and CI pipeline with GitHub Actions.
 - Model driven design.
 - Good error management.
   - JSON validations with "validator" and "actix-web-validator" crates.